EthicalML/awesome-production-machine-learning/README.md

 * [Syndicai](https://syndicai.co) - Easy-to-use cloud agnostic platform that deploys, manages, and scales any trained AI model in minutes with no configuration & infrastructure setup.
 * [Talend Studio](https://www.talend.com/) - Data integration platform that provides various software and services for data integration, data management, enterprise application integration, data quality, cloud storage and Big Data.
 * [Tecton](https://www.tecton.ai/) - Tecton is an all-in-one system to build, automate, and centralize feature workflows for production ML.
+* [Tenstorrent](https://tenstorrent.com) - Tenstorrent is a next-generation computing company with the mission of addressing the rapidly growing computing demands for software 2.0.
 * [Valohai](https://valohai.com/) - Machine orchestration, version control and pipeline management for deep learning.
 * [Vectara](https://vectara.com/) - Vectara is a platform focused on conversational experiences.
 It provides powerful retrieval, summarization and generation functions, as well as an easy-to-use developer interface.
 * [Vertex AI](https://cloud.google.com/vertex-ai) - Vertex AI Workbench is the single environment for data scientists to complete all of their ML work, from experimentation, to deployment, to managing and monitoring models.
 It is a Jupyter-based fully managed, scalable, enterprise-ready compute infrastructure with security controls and user management capabilities.